MRVDH/picnic-api/README.md

 // or

 const picnicClient = new PicnicClient({
-    countryCode: CountryCodes.NL // The country code for the requests.
+    countryCode: CountryCodes.NL, // The country code for the requests.
-    apiVersion: "1000" // default 1000.
+    apiVersion: "15", // default 15 as this is what the app currently uses.
 The api version for the requests.
 Does not seem to do anything yet.
-    authKey: "long string here" // default null.
+    authKey: "long string here", // default null.
 The code for the x-picnic-auth header to make authenticated requests.
 If not supplied then login() needs to be called before making any other requests.
+    url: "url here" // default https://storefront-prod.nl.picnicinternational.com/api/15.
+The url to send requests to.
 });
 ```